 AVG is one of the best-known names in anti-virus software.
 Less well-known is their VPN service, the AVG Secure VPN.
 In this AVG VPN review, we put the service through a range of tests to see if this VPN can compete against some of the other big players in the industry.

-While there were some good aspects of AVG VPN that we liked, there were also some problems that keep us from recommending the service.
+While there were some good aspects of AVG Secure VPN that we liked, there were also some problems that keep us from recommending it.

 AVG Secure VPN Overview

 Here’s a summary of the AVG Secure VPN pros and cons we identified for this AVG Secure VPN review.

 - AVG is owned by Avast Software s.r.o.

 - AVG Secure VPN shares a server network with Avast SecureLine VPN

 - Avast used to sell user data collected through their antivirus products

 - Support for Windows, Mac, iOS, Android

 - Some streaming support